ptrguide/ptrguide.github.io/index.md

 We provide various guides for [PaRappa the Rapper](https://en.wikipedia.org/wiki/PaRappa_the_Rapper), [Um Jammer Lammy](https://en.wikipedia.org/wiki/Um_Jammer_Lammy), and [PaRappa the Rapper 2](https://en.wikipedia.org/wiki/PaRappa_the_Rapper_2).

+### WORLD RECORDS
+For the first time in PTR history, SCORE ATTACK WORLD RECORDS will be available!
+[Check them out here!](http://bit.do/ptrrecords)

 ### ptrguide v2 Beta
 We are working on a major redesign of the ptrguide website.
 If you wish to check it out, you can find the beta [here.](https://ptrguide.github.io/new)